Maison Oranger: romantic gîte in South of France

 + Modern art meets antique furniture: light colours dominate within medieval walls

 + The view is the important thing: the houses offer wonderful views from the sunny south facing terraces (public garden in Pezilla de Conflent)

 + Northern European (Dutch) comfort in a southern European atmosphere

-+ Your own ‘tourist board’ at home: with walking maps and tourist guides, guests are provided with all the instant information
++ Your own ‘tourist board’ at home: with tourist guides/books guests are provided with all the instant information

 + Coming home in a home: everything you expect in a ‘home’ is there, like books, games (including ‘jeu de boules’ set), cleaning devises, shopping bags etc.

 + Sleeping well is important: the house offers good beds with good quality mattresses, seasonal duvets, and both hard and soft pillows.

 + ‘Small’ house, ‘small’ price: the house is designed for a couple that wants a base to explore the region.

 + Centrally located: the villages are located close to shops, restaurants and all major attractions.
 Shops and restaurants are close.
 So no driving up and down difficult mountain roads to get somewhere.